Welcome to today's edition of the Rush 24-7 podcast.

 Don't think the people supporting Trump don't remember this.

-And they're not gonna be questioning Trump.
+And they're not going to be questioning Trump.

-They're gonna be they're gonna be questioning Romney.
+They're going to be questioning Romney.

 Here's the second bite.